Machine-Learning-Tokyo/MLT-x-fastai/README.md

 We will be reviewing some concepts from the lessons from time to time but it will mostly be a free format.
 You should plan on how you want to spend these sessions.
 We recommend you watch at least a video or two ahead of the sessions and start thinking about what you want to build to get the most out of your time.

 ## Getting setup
 There are quick guides on how to get started with the course materials on the course page.
 We recommend you use [colab](https://course.fast.ai/start_colab.html) or [kaggle kernels](https://course.fast.ai/start_kaggle.html) since they are free to use.
-Whatever platform you choose, its important you pick the one you're most comfortable or familiar.
-We don't to be stuck setting up environments rather, use our time to get our hands dirty writing code
+Whatever platform you choose, its important you pick the one that's most comfortable or familiar to you.
+We don't want to be stuck setting up environments rather, use our time to get our hands dirty writing code

 ## How to do the course
 A few helpful guidelines on how to get the most out of the course: